dbos-inc/dbos-docs/docs/index.md

 | [Transactions](./tutorials/transaction-tutorial)                              | Easily and safely query your application database
 | [Workflows](./tutorials/workflow-tutorial)                                    | Reliable workflow orchestration&#8212;resume your program after any failure.
 | [HTTP Serving](./tutorials/http-serving-tutorial)                             | Set up endpoints to serve requests from your application.
-| [Communicators](./tutorials/http-serving-tutorial)                            | Reliably communicate with external services and third-party APIs.
+| [Communicators](./tutorials/http-serving-tutorial)                            | Reliably interact with external services and third-party APIs.
 | [Idempotency](./tutorials/idempotency-tutorial)                               | Automatically make any request idempotent, so your requests happen exactly once.
 | [Authentication and Authorization](./tutorials/authentication-authorization)  | Secure your HTTP endpoints so only authorized users can access them.
 | [Testing and Debugging](./tutorials/testing-tutorial)                         | Easily write unit tests for your applications, compatible with Jest and other popular testing frameworks.
 | [Self-Hosting](./tutorials/self-hosting)                                      | Host your applications anywhere, as long as they have a Postgres database to connect to.

-And DBOS Cloud:
+Here are some of the core features of DBOS Cloud:

 | Feature                                                                       | Description
 | ----------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------- |